jthmiller/eDNA-metabarcoding-intro/README.md

 ```

-Here is what is needed for all other datasets:
+Here is what is needed for fish and algae:

 ```
 qiime feature-classifier classify-consensus-vsearch \